PTI leaders have no intention of releasing Imran Khan from jail, says Aleema Khan - ExBulletin

 PTI leaders have no intention of releasing Imran Khan from jail, says Aleema Khan

-Expressing lack of confidence in the current leadership of Pakistan Tehreek-e-Insaf (PTI), Aleema Khan, sister of party founder Imran Khan, said they had no “real intention” of releasing the former prime minister from jail.
+ISLAMABAD, AUGUST 22: Expressing lack of confidence in the current leadership of Pakistan Tehreek-e-Insaf (PTI), Aleema Khan, sister of party founder Imran Khan, has claimed that they have no “real intention” of releasing the former prime minister from jail.

 The statement comes hours after the former ruling party postponed its public rally in Islamabad today and rescheduled it for September 8 as the local administration revoked the No Objection Certificate (NOC) and sealed roads leading to the federal capital.